randa-mu/randomness-js/README.md

 # Randomness-JS

-A JavaScript/TypeScript SDK to request, verify and derive randomness  from [the dcipher network](https://dcipher.network/), supported by the [randomness-solidity]((https://github.com/randa-mu/randomness-solidity)) contract.
+A JavaScript/TypeScript SDK to request, verify, and derive randomness  from [the dcipher network](https://dcipher.network/), supported by the [randomness-solidity]((https://github.com/randa-mu/randomness-solidity)) contract.
 ## 🌍 Overview

-This project provides a client-side SDK to request on-chain randomnesss from the supported blockchains, by interacting with the `randomness-sender` contract implemented in[`randomness-solidity`](https://github.com/randa-mu/randomness-solidity).
+This project provides a client-side SDK to request on-chain randomness from the supported blockchains by interacting with the `randomness-sender` contract implemented in[`randomness-solidity`](https://github.com/randa-mu/randomness-solidity).
 It allows you to:

 - Integrate with a deployed `RandomnessSender` smart contract
 - Request and verify on-chain randomness from your dApp frontend/backend